blagojce95/ml_project2/README.md

 link1: https://drive.google.com/open?id=1pqY5LHdB4R101G9MUaVygXeUYRgXX8k6
 link2: mac dodaj link tuka za redundunacy

 Just extract the zip file into the `data` folder.
+The data is the same as provided on the GloVe website and crowdAI competition, but named and organized as used in our code.

 ## Installing

+This project does not require any installation.
+To use, simply clone the repository to your local machine using the following command:

 ```
 git clone https://github.com/mmilenkoski/ml_project1.git